 Initially, when you look at the Department of Finance's activities, it calls for a lot of professional-level positions and duties to be used.
-We need professional services, we need the accountants, we need the economists.
+We need professional services.
+We need the accountants.
+We need the economists.
 There is a level of expectation on the detail and the information that we're provided.
-It goes back to, and I'll continue to say, we need to develop more opportunities from within, and ladder employment opportunities.
-We've got some great management training opportunities within the Department of Finance, but just to give the member a more fulsome answer, through you, Mr. Chairman, Mr. Carlson can respond.
+It goes back to, and I'll continue to say, we need to develop more opportunities from within and ladder employment opportunities.
+We've got some great management training opportunities within the Department of Finance.

+Just to give the member a more fulsome answer, through you, Mr. Chairman, Mr. Carlson can respond.
 Thank you.

 Mr. Carlson: Thank you, Mr. Chairman.
 Thanks for the question.
-Yeah, this is one of the areas where we need to work on, and we absolutely recognize that as a management team and as a department.
+Yes, this is one of the areas where we need to work on, and we absolutely recognize that as a management team and as a department.

-The member asked about what specific issues with Finance might contribute to a low number, and we've talked about this internally.
+The member asked about what specific issues with finance might contribute to a low number, and we've talked about this internally.
 I'll slow down for the translator.
-We've spoken about this internally, we've identified two examples of issues; one is as a small central agency, we are based largely here in Iqaluit.

-We've got regional operations in Cambridge Bay and Rankin Inlet, and a small team in Igloolik, but otherwise, we are Iqaluit-based, and that makes it, just by the makeup of the community, it's challenging.
-We don't have access to the Inuit workforce in the smaller communities, like other departments.
+We have spoken about this internally.
+We have identified two examples of issues; one is as a small central agency, we are based largely here in Iqaluit.
+We've got regional operations in Cambridge Bay and Rankin Inlet, and a small team in Igloolik, but otherwise, we are Igaluit-based and just by the makeup of the community, it's challenging.
+We don't have access to the Inuit workforce in the smaller communities like other departments.

-Another structural issue with Finance is that we are office-based work, and I personally love it, but not everyone wants to be sitting at a desk all day.
-We've got colleagues at ED&T, and Environment, and Justice who get out and about, and we know that that's work that a lot of people enjoy.
-So I think that's a structural issue with Finance that we need to work with.
+Another structural issue with finance is that we are office-based work, and I personally love it, but not everyone wants to be sitting at a desk all day.
+We've got colleagues at ED&T, Environment, and Justice who get out and about, and we know that that's work that a lot of people enjoy.
+I think that's a structural issue with finance that we need to work with.
 Thank you, Mr. Chairman.